ASMO360/seattle-201d28/class-02-intro_js_html_css-arrays/README.md

 ####Class Roadmap for Today
 - Notes:
   - Anything top of mind?
+  - Quiz 1 will be published this afternoon

 - Code Review - We'll be starting tomorrow!
 - HTML - Text, Layout & Semantic HTML5